jeremyseow/AWS/Learning Path/AWS/Compute/AWS Lambda/AWS Lambda.md

 #### Quotas
 - https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html

+#### Security
+- Encryption in transit
+	- Lambda API endpoints only support secure connections over HTTPS
+	- When you manage Lambda resources with the AWS Management Console, AWS SDK, or the Lambda API, all communication is encrypted with Transport Layer Security (TLS)
+	- When you connect your function to a file system, Lambda uses Encryption in transit for all connections

+- Encryption at rest
+	- You can use environment variables to store secrets securely for use with Lambda functions
+		- ==Lambda always encrypts environment variables at rest==
+	- Lambda always encrypts files that you upload to Lambda, ==including deployment packages and layer archives==

 #### Lambda@Edge
 - Lets you run Lambda functions to customize content that CloudFront delivers, executing the functions in AWS locations closer to the viewer
 - The functions run in response to CloudFront events, without provisioning or managing servers